Is Roblox shutting down? Answered

 Related: The 10 cutest Roblox avatar designs and ideas

-While rumors of Roblox shutting down has been incessant, the response has been unwavering: no. There are no verified documents, announcements, press releases, or leaks which show Roblox as even considering an event where they would shut their doors.
-Rumor-mongers point to the trading performance of the company (RBLX) as dropping throughout 2022 roughly 63% YTD.
+While rumors of Roblox shutting down have been incessant, the response has been an unwavering no. There are no verified documents, announcements, press releases, or leaks that show Roblox as even considering an event where they would shut their doors.
+Rumor-mongers point to the trading performance of the company (RBLX) as dropping throughout 2022 by roughly 63% YTD.
 This, occurring during a bear market where financial instability is met with concerns of rampant inflation, makes it little more than an obscure data point in an extremely volatile market.